Are Clif Bars healthy or just clever marketing?

 Finding the healthiest protein bars requires ignoring the front-of-package marketing and becoming a detective with the ingredient list.
 Here is a three-step protocol for selecting the right option.

-1. Apply the “Rule of 5 and 10”
+1. Apply the “Rule of 5 and 10” (a heuristic)

 2. Check the Protein Source